 Located right on the waterfront in Russell.
 Serving up delectable delights for lunch and dinner the Duke of Marlborough Restaurant is at the heart of this historical hotel.

-Being surrounded by water the Marlborough Hotel menu is influenced by the sea and all it has to offer – from local Waikare Inlet Oysters or perhaps our oven roasted market fish to the timeless fish and chips served in a crisp beer batter with hand cut chips – simply divine!
-Carnivores will not be disappointed, dishes include our classic slow roasted lamb shoulder or Grass Fed “Savannah” Eye Fillet – there is something for everyone.
+Being right on Russell waterfront the Marlborough Hotel menu is influenced by the sea and all it has to offer – from local Waikare Inlet Oysters or perhaps our oven roasted market fish to the timeless fish and chips served in a crisp beer batter with hand cut chips – simply divine!
+Carnivores will not be disappointed, dishes include classic slow roasted lamb shoulder or Grass Fed “Savannah” Eye Fillet – there is something on the menu for everyone.
 Ideal location on a sunny or rainy day!!
 The Dukes menu: